redhat-developer/devfile-registry/README.md

 ### Build

 To build this devfile registry into a container image run `.ci/build.sh`.
-A container image will be built using the [devfile registry build tools](https://github.com/devfile/registry-support/tree/master/build-tools).
+A container image will be built using the [devfile registry build tools](https://github.com/devfile/registry-support/tree/master/build-tools) up until commit [4bc237b](https://github.com/devfile/registry-support/commit/4bc237b077e1bd478ea24195fac7c35fd2975441).

 From there, push the container image to a container registry of your choice and deploy using one of the methods outlined [here](https://github.com/devfile/registry-support#deploy).